 1. Sensory Learning

-Children learn with all of their senses, and robotics aligns more naturally with the active, hands-on development of a K-5 student.
-Studies have shown that a multi-sensory approach activates a larger number of cognitive connections.
-Robots like Dash and Dot from the Wonder Workshop encourage students to touch, build, measure, follow, run, and skip beside Dash, as this bright blue bubble on wheels treks across a grid, avoiding obstacles or launching ping-pong balls.
+Children learn with all of their senses, and robotics aligns more naturally with the active, hands-on development of a K–5 student.
+Studies have shown that a multisensory approach activates a larger number of cognitive connections.
+Robots like Dash and Dot from the Wonder Workshop encourage students to touch, build, measure, follow, run, and skip beside Dash as this bright blue bubble on wheels treks across a grid, avoiding obstacles or launching ping-pong balls.
 Students are emotionally and physically engaged, making increased neural connections that result in active learning and enhanced long-term experiential recall.

 2. Improved Socialization

 Social learning is nothing new.
-Back in the 1970s, Albert Bandura established the most well-known theory of modern social learning, which purported that people learn from each other through observation, imitation, and modeling.
+Back in the 1970s, Albert Bandura established the most well-known theory of modern social learning, which suggested that people learn from each other through observation, imitation, and modeling.
 This line of thinking still holds true today.
 Communication and collaboration are critical skills to prepare young people for the world outside the classroom doors.
 Robotics challenges offer students opportunities in all forms of socialization, including (and most importantly, developing) burgeoning listening skills, and considering and evaluating alternate perspectives.

 3. Opportunities for Hands-On Innovation

 Daniel Pink theorizes that the 21st century has witnessed an altered mindset in the global market.
 In this new world, the MFA is worth more than the MBA.
 While computers can be programmed to attend to logical, linear outputs, creativity and innovative thinking can never be automated.
 This gives rise to costly implications for our students.
 While preparing them to calculate, spell, and recall the names and locations of states on a map, are we balancing the curriculum with opportunities to problem solve and ask the questions that bring forth innovations?
-Robotic challenges offer students exciting opportunities to build and express their imaginations.
-There is an authenticity of purpose inherent in bringing the seed of an idea to fruition: from the brainstorming phase to construction of artifacts that have real world value.
+Robotics challenges offer students exciting opportunities to build and express their imaginations.
+There is an authenticity of purpose inherent in bringing the seed of an idea to fruition, from the brainstorming phase to construction of artifacts that have real-world value.

-4. Raising the Level of Rigor
+4. A Higher Level of Rigor

 5. Cost-Effective Investment